philcockfield/rest-methods/README.md

 ## Getting Started
+See the [example project](https://github.com/philcockfield/rest-methods-example) that contains a working version of everything described in this getting started tutorial.

 #### Create The Server (Quick Start)
 Create and start a new REST web-service with the internal connect server on a default port:
 ```js